USA Visa Procedure

 - Demonstrate the ability to read, write, and understand the English language

 - Full-time participation of at least 22 training hours per week.
-Flying Academy USA (Silver Express) requires that a minimum of 10 hours of this be Flight instruction.
+Flying Academy (Silver Express), Miami & Los Angeles, requires that a minimum of 10 hours of this be Flight instruction.

 - Demonstration of financial ability on a continuous basis.

-In some cases a student may be able to transfer an existing M-1, F-1, or tourist visa to Flying Academy (Silver Express).
+In some cases, a student may be able to transfer an existing M-1, F-1, or tourist visa to Flying Academy (Silver Express).
 Requests to transfer visas or transfer schools require adherence to the policies and procedures of the US BCIS.
-For more information on visa and school transfers, please see the website: BCIS
+For more information on visa and school transfers, please see the website: USCIS.

 The decision to issue an M-1 Visa is a collaborative effort by the U.S. Department of Homeland Security, the U.S. BCIS, and the US Department of State.
 Training is conducted under Parts 61 and 141 of the FAA Regulations.

 How to apply?

 There are 7 steps in the process of enrolling in the flight training program at Flying Academy (Silver Express), Miami & Los Angeles:

 - Complete the online application.
 We will send you a confirmation of your acceptance once we have processed your application.

 - Once you receive a confirmation that you were accepted, we will create your user account in our online system and you should pay the First Installment for the Flight Training by bank transfer, out of which $650.00 will be deducted as an enrollment fee.
 After covering the required payment, we will process your documents and send you the I-20 form electronically.